 Our sales have been historically denominated in U.S. dollars.
 An increase in the value of the U.S. dollar relative to the currencies of the countries in which our end customers operate could impair the ability of our end customers to cost-effectively integrate our SoCs into their devices which may materially affect the demand for our solutions and cause these end customers to reduce their orders, which would adversely affect our revenue and business.
 We may experience foreign exchange gains or losses due to the volatility of other currencies compared to the U.S. dollar.
 A significant portion of our solutions are sold to camera manufacturers located outside the United States, primarily in Asia.
-Sales to customers in Asia accounted for approximately 91% of our total revenue in fiscal year 2015 and accounted for approximately 91% and 93% of our total revenue for the three and nine months ended October 31, 2015, respectively.
+Sales to customers in Asia accounted for approximately 91%, 91% and 88% of our total revenue in fiscal years 2016, 2015 and 2014, respectively.
+Sales to customers in Asia accounted for approximately 87% of our total revenue for the three months ended April 30, 2016.
 Because most of our end customers or their ODM manufacturers are located in Asia, we anticipate that a majority of our future revenue will continue to come from sales to that region.
 Although a large percentage of our sales are made to customers in Asia, we believe that a significant number of the products designed by these customers and incorporating our SoCs are then sold to consumers globally.

 A significant number of our employees are located in Asia, principally Taiwan and China.
 Therefore, a portion of our payroll as well as certain other operating expenses are paid in currencies other than the U.S. dollar, such as the New Taiwan Dollar and the Chinese Yuan Renminbi.
 Our operating results are denominated in U.S. dollars and the difference in exchange rates in one period compared to another may directly impact period-to-period comparisons of our operating results.
-Furthermore, currency exchange rates, particularly the exchange rate between the Chinese Yuan Renminbi and the U.S Dollar, have been especially volatile in the recent past and these currency fluctuations may make it difficult for us to predict our operating results.
+Furthermore, currency exchange rates, particularly the exchange rate between the Chinese Yuan Renminbi and the U.S. dollar, have been especially volatile in the recent past and these currency fluctuations may make it difficult for us to predict our operating results.